jlyonsmith/HowTo/Procedures/Start_LLC_Washington_State.md

 Order a [Dun & Bradstreet DUNS number](https://www.dnb.com/duns-number/get-a-duns.html) if you want to register as an Apple Developer.

-Note, you will end up with two online accounts:
+Note, at the end of all this you will end up with *two* online accounts:

 1. A [Department of Revenue (DOR)](https://secure.dor.wa.gov) account
 2. A [Secretary of State (SOS)](https://ccfs.sos.wa.gov/#/) account

+The first is for paying your taxes.
+The second is for managing your business registration.

 ## Resources